 Skip to content

 Once again, 2018 flew by.
-Before I turn my attention to the new challenges in 2019, I would like to look back on 2018, which was such an eventful year for me personally, with a highlight video.
+Before I turn my attention to the new challenges in 2019, I would like to share a highlight video with you. look back on 2018, which was such an eventful year for me personally.

 Eventful, because I spent more time in nature than ever before in my life.
-I started my own business as a nature filmmaker and took my first steps into this small and difficult industry.
+I have been started his own business as a nature filmmaker and took my first steps into this small and difficult industry.
 Even though it's not easy to show 365 days in just 6 minutes, the film gives you a good insight into what I was able to experience in 2018.

 Making nature part of everyday life

-My goal in 2018 was to be outside as much as possible and to constantly gain new experiences.
-In dealing with the camera and, above all, in interacting with nature.
+My goal in 2018 was to be outside as much as possible and to always have new experiences.
+In handling the camera and, above all, in interacting with nature.

-Also for my Wildlife Highlights from 2017 I have already invested a lot of time in my passion for nature film, but 2018 was a much more intense year.
+Also for my Wildlife highlights from 2017 I have already invested a lot of time in my passion for nature filmbut 2018 was a much more intense year.
 Not only did I become self-employed, but I also reduced my full-time job in the office to three days a week.
-This was the key for me to be able to spend more time in nature than ever before in my life.
+For me, this was the key to being able to spend more time in nature than ever before in my life.

-This question of the proportionality between this uncertainty and the effort you put in has been less of an issue for me since last year.
-And so I was able to take the time for moments when I really needed it.
+This question about the proportionality between this uncertainty and the effort that one makes, was less for me since last year.
+And so I could take the time for moments in which I could also use it very well.

 My most emotional experience